danchoi/jsontsv/README.md

 # jsontsv

-Transforms JSON objects into tab-separated line-oriented output, which is more convenient for downstream processing with Unix tools like `grep`, `awk`, `diff`, etc., and for inspecting with spreadsheet programs using a CSV output option.
+Transforms JSON objects into delimiter-separated line-oriented output, which is more convenient for downstream processing with Unix tools like `grep`, `awk`, `diff`, etc. Also useful for converting JSON data into spreadsheet data.
+CSV-style output is also supported.

 ## Synopsis